 An organisation that processes or stores credit card information likely has an agreement with credit card companies that require it to implement specific elements of the Payment Card Industry-Data Security Standard (PCI-DSS).

-To process credit cards, a business signs an agreement with the promise to fulfill the 12 security requirements of the standard.
+To process credit cards, a business signs an agreement with the promise to fulfil the 12 security requirements of the standard.
 The level to which the requirements must be implemented depends on the number of transactions processed in a year.

 A business should also check whether any contracts with the customers outline what the company can or can't do with the cloud.
-Is there any impact on compliance if it uses a cloud of any flavor – public, private, community, etc.?
+Is there any impact on compliance if it uses a cloud of any flavour – public, private, community, etc.?

 Many businesses use standards such as ISO 27001 or NIST SP 800-53 as a foundation for implementing security controls.
 If a business decides to use ISO 27001 as its standard, the company needs to train employees so the proper controls are in place.
 These do extend to the cloud.
 In fact, ISO has isolated the controls that are specific to the cloud and addressed them in ISO 27017.